rpm-software-management/dnf/doc/command_ref.rst

     Enable a module stream and make the stream RPMs available in the package set.

     Modular dependencies are resolved, dependencies checked and also recursively enabled.
 In case of modular dependency issue the operation will be rejected.
-To perform action anyway please use
+To perform the action anyway please use
     \-\ :ref:`-skip-broken option <skip-broken_option-label>`.

     This command cannot be used for switching module streams.
-It is recommended to remove all installed content from the module, and reset the module using :ref:`reset <module_reset_command-label>` command.
+It is recommended to remove all installed content from the module, and reset the module using the :ref:`reset <module_reset_command-label>` command.
 After you reset the module, you can enable the other stream.